 - A few WordPress publishers out there do their job as they should: they have content calendars, they follow the entire writing process, etc.

-- Most of the publishers are asking for a lot of money for too little in return and don’t assume any significant risks.
+- Publishers ask for a lot of money for too little in return and don’t assume any significant risks.

-- With some publishers, it’s better to be cautious and provide a lot of feedback because they often mislead people.
+- With some publishers, it’s better to be cautious and provide feedback because they often mislead people.

 - There are big players who bring a lot of traffic and no conversions.

-- Most of the publishers require dozens of hours invested in writing e-mails, which can become exhausting and expensive.
+- Publishers require dozens of hours invested in writing e-mails, which can become exhausting and expensive.

 - Never work with someone who replies to your e-mail with a few words poorly written, full of typos and a price next to them.

-- Don’t believe in cheap promotions where you get a review for $650, and if you write it yourself you get a discount of $50.
+- Don’t believe in cheap promotions where you get all kinds of weird deals.

-If we really are a community in any sense of the word, and we’re not acting like one just during official events and other places where we can play politics, I think that the current challenges we are facing can be overcome.
+If we are a community in the real sense of the word and not acting like one just during official events and other places where we can play politics, I think that the current challenges we are facing can be faced in a mature way.